 ‘Birthday Book of Storms’ is an imagined retelling of events in the life of the iconic poets Plath and Hughes and artist Assia Wevill.
 Sent in a twilight magic realist world, the events of their fateful, tragic lives are investigated by a girl wanting to know who she is and her forgotten place in their story.
 The play highlights the choices these protagonists made, and the consequences of their choices on the girl

-The play, a Griffin Playwright Award finalist, is focused on the feminine truth in the Hughes saga.
+The play, a Griffin Award finalist, through fictional retelling is focused on the feminine in the Hughes saga.

 ‘The play is a combination of research and imaginative speculation.
 It is beautifully written‘- Michael Brindley, Stage Whispers (on Fire in the Head, 2022)